Dolphin: the Gamecube & Wii Emulator for Mac

 Next you’ll need to use MacPorts to install some of the Dolphin dependencies on your Mac, the first is called SCons, which you can install by typing:

 Next you need to install the aforementioned wxWidgets from their SVN repository:

 Then you have to configure the build environment, as follows:

 Once all that is done, you can finally grab the latest Dolphin emulator source from the Google code repository:

 Then you use the previously installed SCons to build Dolphin:

 scons verbose=true wxconfig=/usr/local/bin/wx-config

 Now you should be done and you can finally launch Dolphin and emulate Gamecube and Wii games on your Mac.
 As I said, this is a somewhat laborious and technical process so the average Mac user might not want to bother.
-If you get confused along the way, you can checkout the Google Code project for Dolphin, which provides the same installation instructions as above.
+If you get confused along the way, you can checkout the GitHub code project for Dolphin, which provides installation instructions as well.